eascodes/100-days-code/log.md

 **Thoughts** Although the regular expressions module seemed more straightforward than previous JavaScript modules, it took me a while to complete due to losing coding time over the past 2 weeks.
 The module had very useful information though, which I'm excited to incorporate as I move forward on my JavaScript journey.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 42: December 10, 2021

+**Today's Progress**: Today I learned how to resize images to make webpages load faster.
+I am resizing the images for my bakery website.

+**Thoughts** I'm intrigued that doing something as minimal as resizing an image can make such a big difference for loading a page & improving user experience.
+Great lesson!

+**Link(s) to work** https://github.com/eascodes?tab=repositories